WebOrigami/docs/src/content/index.md

 {{ templates/blocks.orit(_) }}

-Graph Origami is a research project exploring ideas and tools for building a wide variety of software artifacts and digital content.
+Web Origami is a research project exploring ideas and tools for building a wide variety of software artifacts and digital content.
 The system encourages you to view creating such things as an exercise in transformation: you take your starting files, data, etc., and transform them step-by-step into a final result you can use and share.

-Graph Origami takes its name from the traditional paper folding art of origami, in which you can transform a flat square of paper into something like a heart, flower, or animal.
+Web Origami takes its name from the traditional paper folding art of origami, in which you can transform a flat square of paper into something like a heart, flower, or animal.

 <figure style="align-items: center; display: grid; gap: 2rem; grid-template-columns: repeat(auto-fit, minmax(125px, 1fr)); justify-items: center;">
   <img src="/assets/heart/step1.svg">